nellysin/CSE-12/Lab4/README.txt

 -
 test3.txt

-his file is one of the three test cases.
+This file is one of the three test cases.
 It includes a text in which the program finds stacked brackets.

 --------------------